PruneGCN/Seg-Anonymity/README.md

     USE_FLEX: bool = False
     """
     If True, use Flex-attention.
 MUST be set True if you want to use Seg-Attention module to accelerate training.
     """

-    NOT_AVOID_SEP: bool = False  ## NOT implemented yet
-    """
-    False by default.
-Only take effects when random_special_tokens_general = True.
-When NOT_AVOID_SEP=True, it is possible to randomly select another sep to replace a sep.
-    """

     EXCLUDE_DIAGONAL: bool = True ## From old version: Deprecated